ruby-rice/rice/README.md

 - Smart pointers for handling garbage collection
 - Wrappers for most builtin types to simplify calling code

+# Version Differences 3.x vs 4.x and later

+This documentation and the `master` branch are for Rice 4.x and later, which is the header-only version of this library.
+Use the `3.x` branch for the docs and code for that line of releases.

 # Project Details

 The source is hosted on GitHub: http://github.com/jasonroelofs/rice